macbeth/comfyui-truenas/README.md

 Updated Comfy UI to the version 0.13 (last release).
 Added a tag specific to the version.

 Updated all images.
-The previous version is now tagged with :old ... if you experience issue revert to this one.
+The previous version is now tagged with :old ... if you experience issues revert to this one.

 Added a new tag to identify the Comfy UI Version with the format comfy.x.xx (ex: comfy.0.13)